Report: The Costs of Click Fraud Are High, But Improving

-According to a new report from the Association of National Advertisers, automated bot traffic remains a major problem for ad buyers, many of which are losing millions of dollars due to such traffic.
-The report offers suggestions on how to minimize the problem.
+According to a report from the Association of National Advertisers, automated bot traffic remains a major problem for ad buyers, but ANA members are seeing success in reining in click fraud problems by following best practices.

-The dangers of click fraud have long been known to the advertising industry—who can forget this harrowing statistic?—but according to a new study, 2016 could create new problems for advertisers.
+The dangers of click fraud have long been known to the advertising industry—who can forget this harrowing statistic?—and remain significant in 2017.
+But they’re not as bad as they once were.

-A study released this week by the Association of National Advertisers (ANA) and the advertising-fraud firm White Ops suggests that marketers could lose as much as $7.2 billion globally in 2016 without an increased focus on click security.
-Of the 49 advertisers that took part in the study, losses were, on average, $10 million each in 2015.
+A freshly updated study by the Association of National Advertisers (ANA) and the advertising-fraud firm White Ops suggests that globally, marketers could lose as much as $6.5 billion from click fraud in 2017 without an increased focus on click security.

-Higher CPMs=higher fraud rates.
+Higher CPMs equal higher fraud rates.
 The problem of automated traffic, as you might imagine, becomes more common as the ads become more valuable.
-The ANA/White Ops report found that advertising with a cost per mille (CPM) rate above $10 was far more likely to be targeted by automated traffic than those with a CPM rate below $10.
-The problem is exacerbated by particularly valuable advertising types such as video ads that have CPMs above $15.
-Such high-value video ads were 2.73 times more likely to attract automated traffic than less-expensive advertising.
+The 2016 edition of the ANA/White Ops report found that advertising with a cost per mille (CPM) rate above $10 was far more likely to be targeted by automated traffic than those with a lower CPM rate.
+This followed through in the latest edition of the report, which found that ad fraud was most common with desktop video advertising, where CPM rates are massive—and fraud rates were around 22 percent.